 Some 3/4 years ago, a hypothesis came out – that depending on a children’s personality traits, they can be divided into two categories, ‘Normal’ children who survive any good or bad environment with indifferent reactions, they can withstand bad situations like dandelion which grows anywhere.
 The second category comprises of those children who, if provided with bad environment would fail to achieve as much as a normal or dandelion child but would perform extraordinarily if provided with suitable environment that fulfills their emotional and physical needs.
 These are the Orchid children, they wilt when neglected and blooms when nourished.

-This Hypothesis also draws conclusion to a question scientists have always wondered, “Why genes causing depression and anxiety have survived evolution?”.
+Orchid Hypothesis also draws the conclusion to a question scientists have always wondered, “Why genes causing depression and anxiety have survived evolution?”.

 This probably happens because these genes causing dysfunction in unfavorable environments, also enhance function in favorable environment.
 So, this genetic sensitivity is experienced as a reaction to both positive and negative environments but when it is facilitated by external factors like cooperating parents, it can lead to an increased development of social skills and more creativity than the dandelion children or those carrying normal gene,under similar circumstances.